szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Comet bypass Magic Resistance and deal a mix of cold, fire, and crushing damage (440) (BG2EE EET)

 As others have noted, this spell is generally just less powerful than Dragon Breath, which is also not affected by Magic Resistance.
 This is an attempt to make it more unique.
 As for the rationale, comets are cold and icy, hence the cold damage, but they burn when on a collision path, hence the fire damage, and they are big rocks, hence the crushing damage.
 The damage is also not particularly impressive so it's also boosted a bit.
-The breakdown of damage is: 2d10+10 cold, 2d10+10 fire, 3d10+10 crushing.
+The breakdown of damage is:

 Crushing: 4d10+20 (24-60)
 Cold: 3d10+15 (18-45)